deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 _"Also, how this can fit with our decentralized approach?"_

-We were thinking a lot about these questions in the past, together with different user groups and testers, and driven by various UX-research.
+We were thinking a lot about these questions in the last year, together with different user groups and testers, and driven by UX-research and interviews.

 <img src="../assets/blog/2020-07-scan-videochat-provider.jpg" width="320" style="float:right; clear:both; margin-left:1em; margin-bottom:.2em;" alt="" />
 So - it is **up to the user to decide which video chat provider to use.**